 There’s a variety of screen reading software available for people with vision loss to utilise on their computer.
-Current products on the market include Windows Narrator, NVDA, JAWS, VoiceOver and TalkBack.
+Read our Accessibility page for more information.

-To ensure you have good colour contrast for your content and website, use the Paciello Colour Contrast Analyser.
+To ensure you have good colour contrast for your content and website, use the Paciello Colour Contrast Analyser (link opens in new window).
 This tool confirms to the Web Content Accessibility Guidelines 2.1 standards and indicates a pass or fail of the choices of foreground and background colours you have used.